nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for Tran$act.

 4. Double click `transact.jar` to start the app.
-A GUI similar to the below should appear in a few seconds.
+The GUI below should appear in a few seconds.
    ![Ui](images/Ui.png)

 > **❗If the above does not work, try this method:**